bazel-contrib/rules_jvm_external/README.md

 # gmaven_rules

-Transitive Maven artifact repository rule implementation that just depends on the `coursier` CLI tool.
+Transitive Maven artifact resolver as a repository rule for Bazel Android projects.

 Support is on a best-effort basis.